CiscoDevNet/cvp-sample-code/CustomerVirtualAssistant/VAV_AI_Agent/README.md

 * After the custom exit, value is collected  on-prem say as PIN number and added as Event Data using substitution for further use on Webex AI Agent.
 * At re-entry provide the desired Custom event name and Custom Data to be passed into the context.

+  * NOTE: For Scripted AI Agent Custom Event Name is Mandatory to be defined in AI Agent and same need to be passed while invoking the AI Agent Call Flow

 ## Application Enhancements
 * In the VirtualAgentVoice element, Webex AI Agent dropdown has been added.